 Once in Athens, I made my way to the tourism bureau to find cheap accommodation.
 With a few options in hand, I stepped outside and ran into a guy ironically from Chicago, 3 hours from home.
 He knew the places the bureau mentioned and offered to go with me to translate at the reception.
 His parents live there and spend lots of time in Athens.
 He just happened to be getting maps at the bureau for some friends.
 Random.
 I found a place to stay, he gave me a quick tour of the Acropolis and kindly treated me to dinner.
 I also admit I was/am quite sociable.
 Not overly so, but I can start and keep a conversation going if and when I want.
 So, I usually have no trouble meeting people on the road.

-The next day I made it to the port, figured out how to buy a ticket, and was sailing to the island of Paros; the next place on Frangoulis’ itinerary.
-On board the boat, I randomly met two girls my age; Elizabeth from San Fran and Victoria from Australia.
+The next day I made it to the port, figured out how to buy a ticket, and was sailing via ferry to the island of Paros; the next place on Frangoulis’ itinerary.
+Not having any money in those days, I paid for a place on the ferry deck and not a seat.
+What a great way to see the Greek Islands on the front of a ferry.
+It was there I randomly met two girls my age; Elizabeth from San Fran and Victoria from Australia.
 We just started chatting and discovered we had no set itinerary, but were looking to spend 3 nights on Paros.
 Once we arrived in Paros port, an older woman was standing there asking if we needed a room.
 They did that in those days.
 She had a room with 3 beds and a bathroom for the equivalent of $10 a night.
 We said, “Perfect.”
 I spent 3 fun-filled days riding donkeys, swimming and exploring with 2 new friends for $3.37 a night!